ibm-cloud-docs/solution-tutorials/scalable-webapp-kubernetes.md

    ```
    {: pre}

-2. Change to the application directory,
+2. Change to the application directory:
    ```sh
    cd kubernetes-node-app
    ```